 All academic improprieties, whether irregularities or dishonesties, require appropriate academic action by the faculty member in whose course the impropriety takes place.
 Academic action is defined below.
-Academic dishonesties require, in addition, appropriate disciplinary action by the Dean of Students.
+Academic dishonesties require, in addition, appropriate disciplinary action by the Associate Vice President for Student Life.

 1. Academic Irregularities

 An academic irregularity is any form of academic impropriety whose commission by a student does not by itself imply any dishonest motive or intent on the part of the student and which either is expressly described in this document or is both described and prohibited by the course instructor in a syllabus or other announcement.